 These colors provide an excellent contrast to the muddy, brown water.
-If you love using natural greens, yellows, and oranges, be wary as they will blend right in.
+If you love using natural greens, yellows, and oranges, be wary, as they will blend right in.

-Best Lures for Crappie in Muddy Water
+What Are the Best Baits for Crappie in Muddy Water?

 Because vision is restricted in muddy water, your lure choice could not be more critical.
 Here are a couple of the best lures for crappie in dirty water.

 Bladed Jig Heads